MicrosoftDocs/bot-docs/articles/bot-framework-botbuilder-overview.md

 ms.reviewer:
 #ROBOTS: Index
 ---

-# About Bot Builder
+# Get started with the Bot Framework

-Bot Builder enables you to build and connect intelligent bots to interact with your users naturally wherever they are — from your website or app to text/SMS, Skype, Slack, Facebook Messenger, Office 365 mail, Teams and other popular services.
+The Bot Framework enables you to build and connect intelligent bots to interact with your users naturally through the applications that they use, including SMS, Facebook Messenger, Skype, and Slack, among others.

-A majority of developers create bots via one of the following means:
+The Bot Framework provides four ways to provides to build bots depending on your language of choice

 - [Bot Builder SDK for .NET](#dotnet)
 - [Bot Builder SDK for Node.js](#node)